 J.W.
 Randolph was one of the main people actively seeking funds to build a church specifically for the African-American community in Rock Springs prior to 1920.
 He was also getting his feet wet preaching at various events and doing baptisms and funerals with other pastors who came at times to help found the Rock Springs church.
 His wife, Mary, was also very active in church activities until her untimely death in 1924.

-The black Baptist congregation met most often at the Finnish Lutheran Church—generally called the Finnish Church—on M Street before raising enough funds for their own building, which was probably on or near Rainbow Avenue, now Pilot Butte and Paulson avenues.
+The black Baptist congregation met most often at the Finnish Lutheran Church—generally called the Finnish Church—on M Street before raising enough funds for their own building, early plans for which said it was to be on Rainbow Avenue, now Pilot Butte and Paulson avenues.

 Although the congregation had already chosen him as pastor in September 1920, J.W.
 Randolph was officially ordained into the Gospel Ministry by unanimous vote of the ordaining council and about 50 members of the Second Baptist congregation Jan.
 16, 1921.
 Just 10 days later on Jan.
 26, 1921, the Second Baptist Church of Rock Springs, Wyo., incorporated in the office of the Secretary of State with J.W.
 Randolph as the agent in charge.

 J.W.
 Randolph passed away at the Wyoming General Hospital in Rock Springs in November 1943, though he had gone to live with his adult children on and off in California during the 1930s.
-It is possible that without his leadership and with the growing congregation of the A.M.E. church, the Second Baptist was unable to survive in Rock Springs.
 Randolph Street in Rock Springs, just north from what used to be Rainbow Avenue, is named for him.